Supreme Court of Canada: Building

-The Supreme Court of Canada Building (L'édifice de la Cour suprême du Canada) is located just west of Parliament Hill, at 301 Wellington Street.
+The Supreme Court of Canada Building (édifice de la Cour suprême du Canada) is located just west of Parliament Hill, at 301 Wellington Street.
 It is situated on a bluff high above the Ottawa River in downtown Ottawa and is home to the Supreme Court of Canada.
 It also contains two courtrooms used by the Federal Court and the Federal Court of Appeal.

 The building was designed by Ernest Cormier and is known for its Art Deco style—including two candelabrum-style fluted metal lamp standards that flank the entrance and the marble walls and floors of the lobby—contrasting with the châteauesque roof.
 Construction began in 1939, with the cornerstone laid by Queen Elizabeth, consort of King George VI and later known as the Queen Mother.
 In her speech, she said, "perhaps it is not inappropriate that this task should be performed by a woman; for woman's position in a civilized society has depended upon the growth of law."
 The court began hearing cases in the new building by January 1946.

 In 2000, the edifice was named by the Royal Architectural Institute of Canada as one of the top 500 buildings produced in Canada during the last millennium.
 Canada Post issued a commemorative stamp on 9 June 2011, as part of the Architecture Art Déco series.